 Is there a fee to get my application processed quicker?

 No. There are no fees associated with the processing of any ARC applications.
 However, the ARC is made up of volunteers within the community and only meets once per month, therefore applications can not be processed on an expedited schedule.

 If I miss the deadline do I have to wait until the next meeting to get my application approved?

 Yes.
-ARC Applications are due to our property management company, IKO Community Management, by the close of business on the third Tuesday of each month.
-Any applications not received seven days prior to the ARC meeting will be considered late, and will be reviewed at the next scheduled meeting.
-However, the ARC has also begun early review of applications submitted at the beginning of the month for basic deficiencies, if they exist, to provide homeowners early notification and opportunity to supplement and/or fix their applications prior to the ARC meeting at the end of each month.
+ARC Applications are due to our property management company, D.H.
+Bader Management Services, Inc., by the close of business on the third Tuesday of each month.
+Any applications that are not received seven days prior to the ARC meeting will be considered late and will be reviewed at the next scheduled meeting.
+However, the ARC has also begun an early review of applications submitted at the beginning of the month for basic deficiencies, if they exist, to provide homeowners early notification and the opportunity to supplement and/or fix their applications prior to the ARC meeting at the end of each month.